DanielDoehring/SSOCs/README.md

 although this brings in the whole Boost library.

 ### CMake
-To build `EiCOS` you need `Cmake` to be installed on your system, which is the case on most Linux distributions.
+To build `EiCOS` you need `CMake` to be installed on your system, which is the case on most Linux distributions.

 ### EiCOS

 To be able to use `SSOCs` you need to compile the shared library `libeicos_MP.so` of [my fork](https://github.com/DanielDoehring/EiCOS) from the [`EiCOS` repository](https://github.com/EmbersArc/EiCOS).
 After installing `Eigen3` and the Boost multiprecision library you need to `cd` to the directory where you downloaded or forked `EiCOS`.
-It is assumed that this is `~/git/EiCOS/` in the compile scripts.
+It is assumed that this is `~/git/EiCOS/` in the compile scripts, where `~` is synonymous with `$HOME`.

 Then, execute
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release .
 ```
-to generate the make files.
+to generate the make files with release flags.
 Then type
 ```bash
 make